mtgrosser/ngxc/README.md

 Write your nginx configurations in Ruby - no Ruby required!

+With ngxc, you can define dynamic nginx configuration macros as Ruby methods.
+Verbose and repetitious configuration blocks can be condensed into a single line of code.

 ## Building

 In order to build ngxc, you need to build a customized version of mruby,